 a recommendation for structuring your vaccination consultations

 tips we gathered from experienced clinicians.

-We have translated information about the vaccinations recommended at each milestone into Arabic, Chinese and Vietnamese.
-The website also contains information about vaccination for special risk groups and information about referral pathways available in your state or territory.
+We will have translated information about the vaccinations recommended at each milestone into Arabic, Chinese and Vietnamese.
+The website will also contain information about vaccination for special risk groups and information about referral pathways available in your state or territory.
 Also refer to Specialist immunisation services.

-You can access the SKAI website for healthcare professionals by completing the SKAI eLearning module1.
+You will be able to access the SKAI website for healthcare professionals by completing the soon to be available SKAI eLearning module.
 This module is designed to help you adapt your clinical communication skills to meet the needs of all parents, whether they are ready to vaccinate, have questions or intend to decline vaccination altogether.

 SKAI is designed to help you continue to improve the quality and safety of the care you provide to your community.

 NCIRS, Kids Research, Sydney Children’s Hospitals Network, Cnr Hawkesbury Rd & Hainsworth St, Westmead Locked Bag 4001, Westmead NSW 2145 Tel (612) 9845 1433 | Fax (612) 9845 1418 | ABN 53 188 579 090